 Please remember that check-in is at [check-in time], so you’re welcome to arrive any time from then.
 Here’s all the information you’ll need for checking in:

 You can find the lockbox at [location] near [x].
 Enter the passcode and the top will open for you to collect the house keys.

 Wi-Fi password: [Wi-Fi password]

 Please read through my house rules, if you haven’t already, to ensure you know exactly what we do and don’t allow.
 If you have questions about your booking, you can refer to my welcome book.
 It contains everything you need to know about your upcoming stay, as well as recommendations for the best places to visit and things to do.

-If you have any queries or need help, please contact me via the Airbnb app or on [insert number].
+If you have any queries or need help, please send me a text message via the Airbnb app or on [insert phone numbers].

 This message is not necessary, as too many Airbnb messages could irritate your guest.
-Send a confirmation message only if you haven’t heard any update from your guests after check-in.
+Send a check-in message only if you haven’t heard any update from your guests after check-in.